Evanlol123/FakeAPK/README.md

 # How to install

-While in [fakemurk](https://github.com/MercuryWorkshop/fakemurk), go to a root shell in mush and run the following commands:
+While in [fakemurk](https://github.com/MercuryWorkshop/fakemurk), go to a root shell in mush and run the following command:
 ```
 sudo curl -LOk https://raw.githubusercontent.com/clockworkindustries/FakeAPK/main/fakeapk.sh && sudo bash fakeapk.sh
 ```